richeney/terraform_fabric_administrator_reference/docs/local_testing.md

 # Local testing guide

 Use workspaces and tfvars file for local testing using the same backend.
-There is a default workspace.
+There is a default workspace, called default.

 Based on <https://developer.hashicorp.com/terraform/cli/workspaces>.

 This allows quick iterative development and testing prior to pushing to the origin and testing the pipeline.

-Note that us
+Note that using a non-default workspace automatically appends `env:<workspace>` to the key.

 1. Create a workspace called test